 If you are a patient under the care of a bariatric surgeon, please follow the dietary instructions given to you by our dietary team.

 Upon returning home, you should rest comfortably for the next 24 hours.

-Do not drive while taking pain medications or have pain, and until you have been cleared by your physician.
+Do not drive while taking pain medications or have pain.

 Keep your head elevated at all times to help reduce the swelling.